mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 ### acesip

 The `acesip.domain.com` server is the Asterisk server.
-To install Asterisk, clone the `asterisk` repo and follow the installation instructions.
+Log into the Asterisk server, clone the `asterisk` repo, and follow the installation instructions.

 ### aceproxy

 The `aceproxy.domain.com` server is the SIP proxy server.
-Clone the `kamailio` repo and follow the installation instructions.
+Log into the SIP proxy server, clone the `kamailio` repo and follow the installation instructions.

 ### acekms

 The `acekms.domain.com` server is the Kurento media server.
-Clone the `kurento` repo and follow the installation instructions.
+Log into the Kurento media server, clone the `kurento` repo and follow the installation instructions.

 Additionally, install the videomail server on `acekms`.
 Clone the `kurento-asterisk-servlet` and follow the instructions.